vallemprasad/vallemsprogramming/jenkins_project/readme.txt

 3. After installing the plugin, restart Jenkins so that the plugin is ready to use

-4. Create git hub account
+4. Create git hub account and install git in the machine.
+As a first time user perform below actions.

+i. git config --global user.emai "vallemsprogramming@gmail.com"
+ii. git config --global user.name "prasad" iii. git remote set-url origin git@github.com:vallemprasad/vallemsprogramming.git iv.
 Generate Keys at $HOME/.ssh by using command ssh-keygen -t rsa
+v.
 Add id_rsa.pub content of such a public key to your Github account: click your profile photo -> Settings-> SSH and GPG keys -> New SSH key or Add SSH key

 5. Copy one of the examples below into your repository and name it Jenkinsfile